 2. Figure out if a vegan diet is right for you.

-“A vegan diet can be adapted for lots of people,” says Hilary Garivaltis, Dean of the Kripalu School of Ayurveda.
+“A vegan diet can be adapted for lots of people,” says Hilary Garivaltis, founder of the Kripalu School of Ayurveda.
 “But if I were to pick a doshic profile that would benefit the most from veganism, it would be kapha.”
 Ayurveda recommends that kapha types stay away from heavy foods like animal and dairy products, because they generally need to lighten up their bodies as well as their energy.
 Pittas, with their strong digestive fire, could do well on a vegan diet, too.

 But vatas may want to proceed with caution.
 Because they’re already imbued with the qualities of lightness and dryness, “they generally need more heavy, dense, rich sources of food” to ground and nourish them, Hilary says, “and those sources come so easily from the animal kingdom.”
 Vatas who aspire to maintain a vegan diet may have to work a little harder to find good sources of fat and protein “that will keep them strong, grounded, stable, moist—all the things that they struggle with,” Hilary says.